apprenticeharper/DeDRM_tools/ReadMe_First.txt

 Welcome to the tools!
 =====================

 This ReadMe_First.txt is meant to give users a quick overview of what is available and how to get started.
+This document is part of the Tools v5.2 archive.

 The is archive includes tools to remove DRM from:

+ - Kindle ebooks (including Mobi, Topaz, Print Replica and KF8).
+ - Barnes and Noble ePubs
+ - Adobe Digital Editions ePubs
+ - Adobe Digital Editions PDFs
+ - Mobipocket ebooks
  - eReader PDB books
- - Barnes and Noble ePubs
- - Adobe Digitial Editions ePubs
- - Adobe Digitial Editions PDFs
- - Kindle/Mobipocket ebooks (including Topaz, Print Replica and KF8).

 These tools do NOT work with Apple's iBooks FairPlay DRM.

 The only tool that removes Apple's iBooks Fairplay DRM that is Requiem by Brahms version 3.3 or later.
 Requiem is NOT included in this tools package.
 It is under active development because Apple constantly updates its DRM scheme to stop Requiem from working.
+The latest version as of September 2012 is 3.3.5 and works with iTunes 10.5 and above.

 Requiem has a Tor website: http://tag3ulp55xczs3pn.onion.
 To reach the site using Tor, you will need to install Tor (http://www.torproject.org).
 If you're willing to sacrifice your anonymity, you can use the regular web with tor2web.
 Just go to http://tag3ulp55xczs3pn.tor2web.com.